afunnydev/harnois/content/_index.md

         Contact our head office anytime to order top-quality parts and accessories.
 You can count on fast delivery to ensure you always have the components you need in stock to rent out your products.
       icon: icomoon-pieces-accessoires
 section10:
-  title: Meet us at the ARA Rental Show
+  title: Meet us at the ARA Rental Show in 2020
   description: >-
-    Our team will be at the ARA Rental Show in Anaheim from February 18 to 20, 2019.
+    Our team will be at the ARA Rental Show in Orlando  from February 10 to 12, 2020.
 Fill in the form to book an appointment with one of our experts.
 section11:
   title: Contact Us
   description: >-